 What is the process for captioning at Conestoga?

-Faculty will be alerted to the need to caption videos through an Accommodation Letter or request, usually emailed to the faculty.
-The Accommodation letter will request captioning of all videos and turning on captioning for all videos shown in class.
+Faculty will be alerted to the need to caption videos through an accommodation letter or request, usually emailed to the faculty.
+The letter will request captioning of all videos and turning on captioning for all videos shown in class.

 To learn about how an instructor can create captions for videos delivered through eConestoga, please contact eConestoga@conestogac.on.ca.